lowlydba/incident-io-action/README.md

 Before using this action, you need to:

 1. Have an [incident.io](https://incident.io) account
-1. Create an HTTP alert source in incident.io
+2. [Create an HTTP alert source][create-http] in incident.io
-1. Obtain your alert source config ID and token
+3. Obtain your alert source config ID and token from the newly created alert source

-> **Note**: The action uses a default alert source config ID
-> (`01GW2G3V0S59R238FAHPDS1R66`) if you don't specify one.
-This is the default
-> ID shown in incident.io's API documentation.
-You can override this by
-> providing your own `alert-source-config-id` input.

 ## Usage